joysterr/trendsentimentanalysis/README.md

 - Please ensure that you are installing the dependencies within the venv as specfied above.
 - Dependencies that do not install directly with the requirements promopt could be installed manually.
 - The Python version should be >= 3.10 within the venv and running on the main system.

+# Future Plans:
+ - Search filters to be able to fine-tune tweets gathered i.e based on location, etc.
+ - Summary of what the searched trend is all about.
+ - Sentiment Analysis of Tweets (i.e: latest 100 tweets)
+    - how the audience feel about the topic i.e. what emotions are invoked
+    - how well the topic is doing i.e.,is it evoking positive/neutral/negative responses
+ - Customisable graphs display valuable information
+    - Categories of mood
+    - Percentage of emotions being displayed
+    - How well the trend is doing over time
+    - Summary of most common criticising words
+ - Exploring potential sub-categories of mood or overlapping moods i.e., anger & sadness
+ - Potential to grow in the future: accessing other data sources over time, i.e., data from Reddit, Google Reviews, TrustPilot, etc.
+ - Chatbot to attend customser services queries
+ - Poetry generator (experimental)